Is your toddler not sleeping and wanting to play instead? Discover effective tips to get your child to sleep (without the power struggles!).

 5. Re-tuck your toddler calmly

 Keeping your temper in check can be a struggle, especially when it comes to your toddler not sleeping.
-You might take it personally when she doesn’t sleep, as if she was blatantly disregarding the rules.
-So, you barge in, yell at her to knock it off, and take a toy or two away as “punishment.”
+You might take it personally when he doesn’t sleep, as if he was blatantly disregarding the rules.
+So, you barge in, yell at him to knock it off, and take a toy or two away as “punishment.”

 Don’t say a word or allow your face to show any signs of anger or frustration.
-Stay neutral and calm as you lead her back to bed and place the blanket and lovey right where they belong.
+Stay neutral and calm as you lead him back to bed and place the blanket and lovey where they belong.